nmathewson/walking-onions-wip/specs/01-intro.md

-Section 8 describes small alterations in client and relay behavior to strengthen clients against some kinds of attacks based on relays picking among multiple ENDIVEs, while still making voting system robust against transient authority failures.
+Section 8 describes small alterations in client and relay behavior to strengthen clients against some kinds of attacks based on relays picking among multiple ENDIVEs, while still making the voting system robust against transient authority failures.

 Section 9 closes with a discussion of how to migrate from the